 U.S. IOOS Advisory Committee Bylaws

 Article 1.
 Purpose.
-The purpose of the U.S. IOOS Advisory Committee (the Committee) is to advise the Under Secretary of Commerce for Oceans and Atmosphere and the Administrator, National Oceanic and Atmospheric Administration (the NOAA Administrator) and the Interagency Ocean Observation Committee (IOOC) on matters related to the responsibilities and authorities set forth in section 12304 of the Integrated Coastal and Ocean Observation System Act (the ICOOS Act), part of the Omnibus Public Land Management Act of 2009 (Public Law 111-11), its amendments, and such other appropriate matters as the Administrator and IOOC refer to the Committee for review and advice.
+The purpose of the U.S. IOOS Advisory Committee (the Committee) is to advise the Under Secretary of Commerce for Oceans and Atmosphere and the Administrator, National Oceanic and Atmospheric Administration (the NOAA Administrator) and the Interagency Ocean Observation Committee (IOOC) on matters related to the responsibilities and authorities set forth in section 12304(d) of the Integrated Coastal and Ocean Observation System Act of 2009 (the ICOOS Act), as amended by Section 103 of the Coordinated Ocean Observations and Research Act of 2020 (COORA) (Public Law 116-271, Title I).
+33 U.S.C. § 3603(d), and such other appropriate matters as the Administrator and IOOC refer to the Committee for review and advice.

 Article 2.
 Authority.
-The Committee is established by the NOAA Administrator as directed by Section 12304 of the ICOOS Act.
+The Committee is established by the NOAA Administrator as directed by Section 12304(d) of the ICOOS Act and COORA.
 The Committee shall function solely as an advisory body in accordance with the Federal Advisory Committee Act (FACA), as amended, 5.
 U.S.C.
 App.

 Article 3.
 Mission and Scope.
-The Committee shall advise the NOAA Administrator and the IOOC on matters related to the purposes and responsibilities set forth in Section 12302 of the ICOOS Act, and on other appropriate matters the Administrator and IOOC refer to the Committee for review and advice.
+The Committee shall advise the NOAA Administrator and the IOOC on matters related to the purposes and responsibilities set forth in Section 12304(d) of the ICOOS Act, and on other appropriate matters the Administrator and IOOC refer to the Committee for review and advice.
 The Committee may exercise such powers as are reasonably necessary in order to carry out its duties.

-The Committee, per Section 12304 of the ICOOS Act, shall advise the NOAA Administrator and the IOOC on:
+The Committee, per Section 3603(d)(2) of Title 33, United States Code, shall advise the NOAA Administrator and the IOOC on:

 A. Administration, operation, management, and maintenance of the U.S. IOOS, including integration of Federal and non-Federal assets and data management, and communication aspects of the System, in fulfillment of the ICOOS Act;